anderssandstrom/ecmc_avs_fat_sat/README.md

 [Datasheet: iPOS8020, stepper drive](doc/crate/datasheets/iPOS8020_P029.026.E221.DSH_.10G.pdf)

 ### Limit switches:
 Limits are feed from 24V digital output (EL2819) to 24V digital input (EL1004).
-There are two jumpers installed in the crate that should be replaced with actual sensors.
+There are two jumpers installed in the crate that should be replaced with the actual switches.
-1. Connect low limit to input 1 of EL2004 (replace jumper with switch).
+1. Connect low limit between output 1 of EL2819 and input 1 of EL1004(replace jumper with switch).
-2. Connect high limit to input 2 of EL2004 (replace jumper with switch).
+2. Connect high limit between output 2 of EL2819 and input 2 of EL1004 (replace jumper with switch).

 [Datasheet: EL2819, 24V output terminal](doc/crate/datasheets/EL2819.pdf)